Nigeria and the World Bank: World Bank Success in Nigeria

 Despite the risks that are associated with most projects, they are carried out by the World Bank and Nigeria with the intention of making the country's infrastructure better.
 Some have proven to not be successful, but many others have been successful and changed the lives of Nigeria's inhabitants.
 The World Bank has made progress in many areas like, urban and rural development, energy production, agriculture, etc...
 The Rural Access and Mobility Project (RAMP) is one of the World Bank's successful projects.
 This project's aim was to build and rebuild roads to ameliorate social conditions and bring business in certain communities.
 Since 2008, 150 new river crossings and over 464 kilometers of rural road has been built or improved.
 This resulted in children finally being able to go to school during the rainy seasons.
 In addition to this, 4.6 million tons of agricultural produce has been transported compared to the previous amount of 3.5 million tons.
 It also led to a decrease in cost of transportation and an increase in population in the area; which is still increasing up to this date.
 Through this period, new small and medium business like fishing farms, poultry farms, sawmills, and new markets submerged alongside these roads.
 Another successful project was the Nigeria National Energy Development Project (NEPD).
 It started in 2005 and by the closing of this project in 2012, they manage to deliver more efficient energy to 4.4 million consumers in Nigeria.
 They connected 40 communities and over 24,600 household all over the country with 8,100 meters of grid.
-The National Fadana Project has been so successful that it was renewed a second and third time with a slightly different focus each time to keep improving farmers situations while staying on the path of Nigeria's Agricultural Transformation agenda.
+The National Fadama Project has been so successful that it was renewed a second and third time with a slightly different focus each time to keep improving farmers situations while staying on the path of Nigeria's Agricultural Transformation agenda.
 It is a project that has been active since 1993 and is still going on as of 2018.
 Over time it has turned the act of farming into a profitable business and has groomed farmers to be “Agro-preneurs”.
 It has also reduced the level of poverty in areas it was established in.